traefik-workshops/traefik-microsoft-workshop/module-1/readme.md

 ## Get started with Traefik Application Proxy

 > [!IMPORTANT]
-> :pencil2: *Run below steps in your cluster.*
+> :pencil2: *Run the steps below in your cluster.*

-1. Clone git repo into your client
+1. Clone git repo into your client.

     ```bash
     git clone <GIT-REPO-URL>